Resinchem/3D-LED-Clock/homeassistant/README.md

 All communications between the clock (ESP8266) and Home Assistant are via MQTT.
 Currently, the clock does not support MQTT discovery (anyone willing to take a stab at this is welcome to submit a PR), therefore all entites must be manually created in Home Assistant.
 Obviously, you must have an MQTT broker running (either the integrated HA Mosquitto or a standalone broker).

 MQTT is not required to build and use the clock.
-MQTT can be disabled within the Arudino sketch by setting MQTTMODE = 0 in the settings section of the .ino.
+MQTT can be disabled within the Arudino sketch by setting MQTTMODE = 0 in the Settings.h file.
+See the [wiki](https://github.com/Resinchem/3D-LED-Clock/wiki) for additional details.

 The samples include every possible sensor value and commands available for the clock.
 You may not wish to include them all.